-where \(v\colon M\to\s^{n-1}\subset\R^{n}\) is a harmonic map can actually be biharmonic, i.e. a solution of \eqref{eq:bitension} or conformal biharmonic, i.e. a solution of \eqref{eq-c-biharmonic-intro}.
+where \(v\colon M\to\s^{n-1}\subset\R^{n}\) is a harmonic map can actually be biharmonic, i.e. a solution of \eqref{eq:bitension} or conformal-biharmonic, i.e. a solution of \eqref{eq-c-biharmonic-intro}.
 More precisely, we want to understand if biharmonic maps from a higher-dimensional domain can be more flexible than in the case of curves.

 From a geometric point of view we know that for \(\alpha=\frac{\pi}{2}\) we map to the equator of the sphere which corresponds to a harmonic map.
-Hence, the ansatz \eqref{eq:definition-q-biharmonic} asks how far we need to "go away" from the equator such that a harmonic map becomes biharmonic or conformal biharmonic.
+Hence, the ansatz \eqref{eq:definition-q-biharmonic} asks how far we need to "go away" from the equator such that a harmonic map becomes biharmonic or conformal-biharmonic.

-In particular, we want to study the following objectives: \begin{enumerate} \item For which values of \(\alpha\) does the ansatz \eqref{eq:definition-q-biharmonic} lead to a biharmonic or a conformal biharmonic map? \item Do we get any restriction on the harmonic map \(v\)? \item Are the biharmonic and conformal biharmonic maps constructed via this approach stable? \end{enumerate}
+In particular, we want to study the following objectives: \begin{enumerate} \item For which values of \(\alpha\) does the ansatz \eqref{eq:definition-q-biharmonic} lead to a biharmonic or a conformal-biharmonic map? \item Do we get any restriction on the harmonic map \(v\)? \item Are the biharmonic and conformal-biharmonic maps constructed via this approach stable? \end{enumerate}

 In the case of a closed domain and biharmonic maps, i.e. solutions of \eqref{eq:bitension}, the above questions can all be answered by the following